HackSoc/constitution/Constitution.md

 14. [Amendments to the Society Constitution](#14-amendments-to-the-society-constitution)
 15. [Dissolution](#15-dissolution)

+## 1. This Document

-## 1. Definitions
+1. Definitions
     1. The society in this document will be referred to as the 'Society'.
     2. Those chosen to collectively represent the Society shall be referred to as the Committee.
+2. Appendices
+    1. This document may delegate specific and limited details of a clause to an appendix.
+    2. If an appendix is referenced in this document but does not yet exist, the Committee are responsible for creating it.
+    3. An appendix may be created or amended by a majority vote of the Committee.
+    4. Appendices that are not referenced in this document have no effect.

 ## 2. Name of the Society